arafatpan/nginx-container-host/nginx-image.md

 CONTAINER ID   IMAGE     COMMAND                  CREATED         STATUS         PORTS                  NAMES 03fc46c7889d   nginx     "/docker-entrypoint.…"   6 minutes ago   Up 6 minutes   0.0.0.0:8080->80/tcp   web
 ```
-This is great but the purpose of running a web server is to serve our own custom html files and not the default NGINX welcome page.
+This is great, but the purpose of running a web server is to serve our own custom html files and not the default NGINX welcome page.

 Let’s stop the container and take a look at serving our own HTML files.
 ```